hrichharms/Salsa20/README.md

 # Salsa20

-Made for fun.
+Made for fun and not tested.
 Don't use for anything important ^_^